building-envelope-data/metabase/README.md

 If the database container restarts indefinitely and its logs say

 ```
-LOG:  invalid resource manager ID in primary checkpoint record
 PANIC:  could not locate a valid checkpoint record
 ```

-then the database is corrupt.
+for example preceded by `LOG:  invalid resource manager ID in primary checkpoint record` or `LOG:  invalid primary checkpoint record`, then the database is corrupt.
 For example, the write-ahead log (WAL) may be corrupt because the database was not shut down cleanly.
 One solution is to restore the database from a backup by running

 ```
 make --file=Makefile.production BACKUP_DIRECTORY=/app/data/backups/20XX-XX-XX_XX_XX_XX/ restore